godwinsec/soc-alert-investigations/README.md

 The scenarios emulate **multi-client MSSP operations**, requiring disciplined tool usage, adherence to process, and appropriate escalation judgment.

-Investigations primarily cover **identity-based threats**, including atypical travel, unfamiliar sign-in properties, and potential credential misuse, with emphasis on distinguishing benign activity from malicious behavior using **business context** and **telemetry validation**.
+Investigations primarily cover **identity-based threats**, including atypical travel, unfamiliar sign-in properties, potential credential misuse and so on, with emphasis on distinguishing benign activity from malicious behavior using **business context** and **telemetry validation**.

 ---